STMicroelectronics/STSAFE-A_device_authentication/README.md

 # STSAFE-A Accessory authentication

-This project illustrates how to use the STSAFE-A Secure Element and STMicroelectronics Secure Element Library to perform device/accessory authentication.
+This project illustrates how to use the STSAFE-A Secure Element and STMicroelectronics Secure Element Library to perform device/accessory authentication.<br>
-When loaded on the target MCU platform , the project performes an STSAFE-A authentication .
+When loaded on the target MCU platform , the project performes an STSAFE-A authentication.<br>
 This authentication scheme is typicaly used in accessories authentication use cases.

 ```mermaid
 sequenceDiagram